-Expats considering a move to Taiwan will naturally have many concerns about life in this culturally rich country.
+Expats considering a move to Taiwan may have some concerns about life in this culturally-rich country.

 From questions about finding a job to language concerns, here are answers to some of the most frequently asked questions about expat life in Taiwan.

 Do I need a car in Taiwan?
-What’s the public transport like in cities like Taipei?
+What’s the public transport like in cities such as Taipei?

-If moving to Taipei, a car is not a necessity.
+A car is not a necessity in Taipei.
 The public transport in Taipei is excellent and the MRT system reaches most of the city, including outlying suburbs.
-Traffic can be a nightmare at peak times and parking is expensive.
-Also, new cars are expensive in Taiwan.
+If wanting to drive, expats should be aware that traffic can be a nightmare at peak times and parking is expensive.
+New cars are rather costly in Taiwan.

 On the other hand, if living outside of Taipei or looking to explore the island, a car can be useful.
 Renting a car is possible with an international driver's permit.